marty-suzuki/SAParallaxViewControllerSwift/README.md

 }
 ```

 If you want to use `UICollectionViewDataSource`, implement extension like this.
-You can set image with 'cell.setImage()'.
+You can set image with `cell.setImage()`.
 You can add some UIView member classes to `cell.containerView.accessoryView`.

 ```swift
 extension ViewController: UICollectionViewDataSource {